RubenFlorissen/ESP8266_LCD_CRYPTO_TICKER/README.md

 # ESP8266_LCD_CRYPTO_TICKER
 Make a crypto ticker with the ESP8266.
-Scroll down for an explanation, how to make one yourself!
+Scroll down for an explanation, on how to make one yourself!

 ## Finished Product:
 ![Picture of the Ticker](ticker.jpg)